 - have been taught how to use the scooter by a responsible adult, including how to brake

 - are not wearing loose clothes, laces or strings that could lead to an injury

 Younger children and those learning how to use a scooter are most at risk of injuries.
 Common injuries include falls, cuts and bruises.

 There's also a risk they'll get their fingers caught if the scooter has a folding mechanism.

 Toy scooters are not intended to be used on public pathways or footpaths.

-Never allow your child to ride their scooter on the road or in traffic
+Never let your child ride their scooter on the road or in traffic

 Always make sure an adult is closely supervising your child.

-You shouldn't allow your child use their toy or kick scooter in places where there are lots of people walking.
+Do not allow your child to use their toy or kick scooter in places where there are lots of people walking.
 This is to avoid collisions.